hapax/hapax.github.io/assets/reality.md

 billions.
 Like the sun, we expect most of these stars to have planets, and for some of these planets to have their own inhabitants, and for some of these inhabitants to form their own stories and pictures from the bright stars in their vicinity.
-Perhaps, every now and again, they ask why things fall.
+And perhaps, every now and again, they ask why things fall.

 Each star, planet, and organism, each atom of the interstellar